iaspsashish/iaspsashish/README.md

 ###

-<p align="center">I'm Ashish <br> 📚 I have done I.com, B.Com-CA, ITI - Electronics, MSc.Cs. from Christ University, Bangalore<br>- ⚡ I love reading and exploring new books and places.
+<p align="center">I'm Ashish <br> 📚 I have done I.com, B.Com-CA, ITI - Electronics, MSc.Cs from Christ University, Bangalore<br>- ⚡ I love reading and exploring new books and places.
 In my free time, I delve into Occult Science and enjoy studying law books, including IPC/BNS, BNSS/CrPC, and constitutional laws.
 I have both basic and advanced knowledge of these technical tools and technologies</p>

 ###